Nexium Lawsuit

 Has There Been a Recall on Nexium?

 We haven’t found any recalls related to Nexium and kidney injuries.
-But in 2020, Dr. Reddy’s Laboratories recalled 1,752 bottles of its generic, esomeprazole, because of discoloration.
+But in 2020, Dr. Reddy’s Laboratories recalled 1,752 bottles of its generic, esomeprazole magnesium, because they failed quality testing of due to discoloration and brown pellets contained in the bottles.

 In 2015, AstraZeneca recalled more than >34,000 bottles of Nexium after a retail pharmacist found another drug, Seroquel, in an unopened bottle.

-We’ve also reported on NDMA contamination from Zantac, another drug used to control stomach acid.
+We’ve also reported on NDMA contamination from Zantac, another PPI drug used to control stomach acid.

 Fortunately, PPIs were not recalled for contamination with this cancer-causing chemical.
 Zantac made with ranitidine was recalled in 2019 and pulled off the market in 2020 because of NDMA contamination.
 NDMA is classified as a probable carcinogen in humans.